 On March 7, 2024, L.T.D.
-Hospitality Group LLC ("L.T.D.") contributed the first of nine committed hotels from L.T.D.'s portfolio to Caliber Hospitality, LP in exchange for \$5.7 million in cash, \$9.6 million in operating partnership units, and a new \$14.1 million loan facility.
+Hospitality Group LLC ("L.T.D.") contributed the first of nine committed hotels from L.T.D.'s portfolio to Caliber Hospitality, LP in exchange for \$4.9 million in cash, net of closing costs, \$9.6 million in operating partnership units, and a new \$14.1 million loan facility.
 Upon this reconsideration event, the Company reconsidered its consolidation conclusion, given the change in economics, and concluded that it was no longer the primary beneficiary, as its potential obligation to absorb the losses, through its guarantee of the indebtedness secured by the hospitality assets, were no longer significant to Caliber Hospitality, LP or the Caliber Hospitality Trust.
-As such, during the three months ended March 31, 2024, the Company deconsolidated Caliber Hospitality, LP, the Caliber Hospitality Trust, and their consolidated subsidiaries.
+As such, the Company deconsolidated Liliot, a VIE that is developing a multi-family property, as the Company was no longer determined to be the primary beneficiary upon refinancing the loan agreement.
 The Company aggregates and reports the results of operations of these VIEs in consolidated fund revenues and consolidated fund expenses within the accompanying consolidated statements of operations through the date of deconsolidation.